 - If you have a wound that is bleeding.

 This is not a list of all drugs or health problems that interact with Promiseb (emollient cream, emulsion, gel, lotion, and ointment).

 What are some things I need to know or do while I take Promiseb?

 - Tell all of your health care providers that you take Promiseb (emollient cream, emulsion, gel, lotion, and ointment).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Check with your doctor about how to use sunscreen with Promiseb (emollient cream, emulsion, gel, lotion, and ointment).

 - Talk with your doctor before you use other drugs or products on your skin.

-- Some brands of Promiseb (emollient cream, emulsion, gel, lotion, and ointment) may not be put on open sores or broken skin.
+- Some brands of Promiseb (emollient cream, emulsion, gel, lotion, and ointment) may not be put on open sores, broken skin, or bad burns.
 Check with the doctor or pharmacist.

 How is this medicine (Promiseb) best taken?

 - Do not take Promiseb (emollient cream, emulsion, gel, lotion, and ointment) by mouth.
 Use on your skin only.
 Keep out of your mouth, nose, ears, and eyes (may burn).